the-last-willy/2022-abstractgl/README.md

 Computation of normals with Laplacian approximation:
 ![image](https://user-images.githubusercontent.com/84744335/134546328-603c2189-b8da-46e1-912c-5d2af42a5033.png)

-TODO: Add a video cuz you can take a screenshot of an animation.
+TODO: Add a video cuz you can't take a screenshot of an animation.

 ## Projects